ChristinaLK/htc-intro/lesson.md

 ![Many Processors](figs/multi_cpu.png)

-In code, we want a for loop that does this:
+In this model, it is not practical for you to run the job directly on all the computers.
+There needs to be a program that assigns the jobs to computers and then runs them for you.
+This kind of program is called either a *batch system* or *batch scheduler*.
+For our *pool* of computers, the scheduler is *HTCondor*.

+If we were using regular code to tell the scheduler how many jobs we want to run, we might use a for loop:
 ~~~
 for num in {0..4}
 	queue a job that runs
 	print_msg $num
 ~~~

-This kind of loop can be implemented in a specific kind of file, called a *submit file*, which is given to a program called a *scheduler*.
-The *submit file* contains instructions for the loop, and the *scheduler* reads it and then will create the jobs described in the loop, and assign them to processors in its *pool* of computers.
+This kind of loop is implemented in a specific kind of file, called a *submit file*, which is given to the scheduler.
+The submit file contains instructions for the loop, and the scheduler reads it and then will create the jobs described in the loop, and then run them.

 ## Submit File Basics